ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 These exist in research settings now and could be upscaled into EU pilots.

 ### Digital consent ledger
-No live EU-wide consent ledger exists—but the building blocks are being assembled.
+No live EU-wide consent ledger exists, but the building blocks are being assembled.
 The EUDI Wallet pilot includes consent mechanisms for ePrescriptions, and GDPR-compliant digital identity systems are being developed across Europe.

 Standards work being done by IHE and HL7 Europe also support consent metadata models.